GallSigler/PPD_analysis/PPD_analysis_112124-kg.md

 ### WordCloud for **Somewhat disagree**, **Strongly disagree**
 ![Word Cloud for Q28](/wordclouds/Q28_2.png)

-### Text summary:
--	Large amount of results transfers are limited to:	Affirmative Action: gender, sexual orientation, race
--	Main results: nepotism : ex.
-“You need to know someone for transfer”; “who you know”

-- Most respondents selected disagree or strongly disagree (over half).
-  - Respondents overwhelmingly cited favoritism as the reason for transfers and promotions.
-  - Some said those who get moved up tend to be bad at their jobs or less qualified.
-  - Some said qualification or knowledge has little bearing on transfer or promotion.
-  - Some said there are few opportunities.
-  - Some shared their personal experience of being passed over for transfer and promotion.

-- Those that selected agree (somewhat or strongly):
-  - Most still had negative feelings about the process despite selecting agree.
-    - Many cited favoritism directly in the process (around 15 responses).
-    - Similarly, some indirectly cited favoritism:
-      - Unqualified individuals advance (around 3 responses).
-      - Supervisor influence or gatekeeping (1 response).
-    - Some said that qualifications did not matter as much as they should:
-      - Qualified individuals may not succeed – around 2 responses.
-      - Opportunity and fairness rarely tied to qualifications – about 2 responses.
-    - Some had positive feelings that things were improving or they had positive experiences with the system:
-      - Around 15 respondents said the process seems fair but is unclear.
-      - Some just expressed satisfaction – around 5 people.
-      - A few said simply that promotions are fair.
-      - A few said they thought improvements were being made.
-    - A small number, about 4, called for more transparency and other similar improvements to the system.
-    - Many did not elaborate on why they picked their answer.

-- Those that responded "don't know":
-  - Many cited having little to no experience with the process.

-- Demographics:
-  - Most likely to pick strongly agree: Black females.
-  - Most likely to pick strongly disagree: White males.
-  - Most likely to pick somewhat agree: White males.
-  - Most likely to pick somewhat disagree: White males.
-  - Most likely to pick don't know: White females.

-- Experience:
-  - "Don't know" was most likely chosen by those with 16–25 years of experience.
-  - "Somewhat agree" was most likely chosen by those with more than 25 years of experience.
-  - "Somewhat disagree" was most likely chosen by those with more than 25 years of experience.
-  - "Strongly agree" was most likely chosen by those with more than 25 years of experience.
-  - "Strongly disagree" was most likely chosen by those with 16–25 years of experience.

 ## Q29
  **The process for transfers and assignments within the Philadelphia Police Department is transparent.**